kbase/staging_service/docs/import_specifications.ADR.md

 Notably, the service will provide the contents of the files as is and will not perform most error checking, including for missing or unknown input parameters.
-Most error checking will be performed in the bulk import cell configuration tab like other uploads, allowing for a consistent user experience.
+Most error checking will be performed in the bulk import cell configuration tab like other imports, allowing for a consistent user experience.

 ### Error handling